Hundreds attend vigil for 13-year-old girl killed by alleged drunken driver

 PLYMOUTH, MASS.
 (WHDH) - Hundreds of people gathered in Plymouth Sunday to mourn a 13-year-old girl who was killed in an alleged drunken-driving crash in Pembroke last week.

-Claire Zisserson died after the Subaru she was riding in was struck by a Hi-Way Safety Systems Inc. truck driven by Gregory Goodsell, 31, of Marshfield, police said.
-The driver of the Subaru and another 13-year-old were severely injured and the teenager remains hositalized.
+Community members and loved ones paid an emotional tribute to Claire Zisserson who died on Dec.
+29 after prosecutors say the Subaru hatchback she was riding in on Route 139 was struck by a Hi-Way Safety Systems, Inc. truck driven by 31-year-old Gregory Goodsell, of Marshfield.

-Goodsell allegedly told police he was coming from a Christmas party at his manager’s house, where he had drank a large amount of alcohol and used cocaine.
-Organizers of the vigil in Plymouth, which filled Brewster Gardens, said they wanted to focus on Zisserson’s life and give her fellow classmates a chance to heal.
+Organizers of the vigil, which was held on what would have been Zisseron’s 14th birthday, said they wanted to focus on her life and give her fellow classmates a chance to heal.

-Zack Adams, a friend of Zisserson’s, said she would have appreciated the vigil.
+“We wanted to make sure we were able to honor her and honor her family,” said organizer Katie Kearnay.
+“I’m very humbled by everybody that came out tonight.”

-“I think Claire would’ve been very happy,” Adams said.
-“Up there, I’m sure she’s looking down at us and saying ‘Wow.'”
+Zack Adams, a friend of Zisserson, spoke during the vigil at Brewster Gardens, remembering her as someone who was always smiling.

 (Copyright (c) 2019 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)